 Medium: Wood, paint; raffia and textile attachments reconstructed 1995

 Dimensions: H. 12 13/16 x W. 52 1/2 in.
 (32.5 x 133.4 cm)

-Credit Line: The Michael C. Rockefeller Memorial Collection, Purchase, Nelson A. Rockefeller, 1964
+Credit Line: The Michael C. Rockefeller Memorial Collection, Gift of Nelson A. Rockefeller, 1964

 The character represented in this mask, Banda (also called Kumbaruba by some Baga groups), is a complex composite of human and animal forms.
 The long horizontal headdress is composed of the face of a human being and the jaw of a crocodile, whose angular teeth are visible along the side of the mask.
 The human face is characterized by Baga scarification marks as well as a woman's elaborately braided coiffure.
 The top of the headdress features the horns of an antelope, the body of a serpent, and the tail of a chameleon.
 Banda headdresses are quite large; this example measures just over four feet in length.
 Yet despite their unwieldy size, the mask is manipulated with astonishing dexterity and dynamism during performances.